radiantlogic-v8/documentation-new/documentation/cfs/02-getting-started.md

 # Radiant Trust Connectors (RTC)

 When you install a RTC, because it is installed on IIS Web Server, and because we use https to communicate with the RTC, the installer generates a self-signed certificate and installs it in IIS.
 This certificate should be replaced with a “legit” CA-issued certificate.
 This certificate contains the private key.
 When you request a certificate from a CA, it is important to note that the subject of the certificate should be the FQDN of the machine where the it is used (e.g. s-se14-ad.seradiant.com).
-To check the certificate used by IIS where the RTC is installed, go into IIS Manager, select the root of IIS and on the right, double-click on "Server Certificates" (screen shots below based on Windows Server 2012 OS).
+To check the certificate used by IIS where the RTC is installed, go into IIS Manager, select the root of IIS and on the right, double-click "Server Certificates" (screen shots below based on Windows Server 2012 OS).

 ![](media/getting-started-certificates-4.png)